People often ask me questions about meditation and visualization. One common question is, “How to visualize or meditate without words?”

 1. Train your mind with concentration exercises.

-4. Cultivation of a peaceful mind is most important for obtaining the ability to hush down and remove distracting and disturbing thoughts.
+4. Cultivating a peaceful mind is most important for obtaining the ability to hush down and remove distracting and disturbing thoughts.

-6. When you meditate, just meditate, without explaining in your mind what you are doing or asking yourself whether you are doing it correctly.
+6. When you meditate, meditate without explaining in your mind what you are doing or asking yourself whether you are doing it correctly.

 “Meditation gives you an opportunity to come to know your invisible self.
 It allows you to empty yourself of the endless hyperactivity of your mind, and to attain calmness.
 It teaches you to be peaceful, to remove stress, to receive answers where confusion previously reigned.”